Papilio montrouzieri

-Papilio montrouzieri, occasionally referred to as Montrouzier's Ulysses, is a species of swallowtail butterfly from the genus Papilio that is endemic to New Caledonia.
+Papilio montrouzieri, occasionally referred to as the New Caledonian tailless Ulysses, is a species of swallowtail butterfly from the genus Papilio that is endemic to New Caledonia.
 It resembles the more widespread relative, Papilio ulysses.
 Its name refers to French entomologist, explorer and priest Xavier Montrouzier.

+Description

+P. montrouzieri Bdv. (= ulyssinus Westw., chaudoiri Fldr.).
+Smaller than all the forms of P. ulysses, both wings more strongly sinuous between the veins, the forewing beneath with yellowish grey transverse bar in the cell and crescents of the same colour as proximal bordering to the grey discal area; the submarginal spots of the hindwing darker yellow than in P. ulysses.
+The genitalia are extraordinarily different from those of P.ulysses.